statistactics/statutorial/README.md

 # Project Description
-Experimenting with various time series concepts and statistical/econometric models to solve business problems
+Experimenting with various time series concepts and statistical/econometric models to solve business problems.
+The goal is to increase exposure to different open source projects to find gaps where I can contribute issues/bug reports or even my own package.

 ## Learning Strategy
 Code a little every day after work and do extended sessions during weekends.